ankitvitbhopal/Expenses_tracker/README.md

 **Test Case 3: Persistence**
 * Action: Add an expense.
 Close the Python program.
 Run it again.
 Select "View History".
 * Expected Result: The expense you added previously should still be there (loaded from the file).

-**note:- the screenshot og the testing and refinement and how the code run are attached in the file named "screenshot.md"**
+**Note:- The screenshot of the testing, refinement and how to run code are attached in the file named "screenshot.md"**